An overview of FCSRC’s Commitment to Accountability and Transparency.

 Through the implementation of a provincial performance measurement and management system, Ontario’s Children’s Aid Societies, including Family and Children’s Services of Renfrew County, have taken an important step to enhance their accountability and commitment to achieve better outcomes for the children, youth and families they serve.

-Read the most current version of Family and Children’s Services of Renfrew County’s Child Welfare Performance Indicators
+Read the most current version of Family and Children’s Services of Renfrew County’s Child Welfare Performance Indicators in our Annual Report.

 Broader Public Sector Accountability

 Family and Children’s Services of Renfrew County Multi Year Plan 2021